cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 a RPC Companion service.

-This ADR provides a reference implementation of a system that can be used to offload queryable data from a CometBFT full node to a database and offering a service that exposes the same JSONRPC methods on a endpoint as the regular JSONRPC methods of a CometBFT node endpoint, which makes it easier for integrators of RPC clients such as client libraries and applications to switch to this
+This ADR provides a reference implementation of a system that can be used to offload queryable data from a CometBFT full node to a database and offer a service exposing the same JSONRPC methods on a endpoint as the regular JSONRPC methods of a CometBFT node endpoint, which makes it easier for integrators of RPC clients such as client libraries and applications to switch to this
 ***RPC Companion*** with as minimum effort as possible.